 EnergyAustralia’s EnergyAssist program means the power won’t be disconnected and debt collection activities won’t be initiated.
 Residential customers on the program also have access to tailored payment plans, energy audits, information on grant programs and advice on energy usage.

-Through Rapid Business Assist, specialist advisors can discuss ways for EnergyAustralia’s small and medium-sized business customers to lower energy consumption, the government energy relief subsidies available, and options for tailored payment schedule.
+Through Rapid Business Assist, specialist advisors can discuss ways for EnergyAustralia’s small and medium-sized business customers to lower energy consumption, the government energy relief subsidies available, and options for tailored payment schedules.